 Federally licensed gun sellers are an interesting lot.
 They are the frontline enforcers of gun control; after all, they are the ones performing those background checks.
 They are much more aware of gun laws and gun specs than your average owner.
 And they are much more aware of gun politics–as it effects their livelihood.
 Gun sellers have often been in the business of gun selling for many, many years, and they’ve seen waves and waves of panic buys.
 While I wouldn’t call them cynical or jaded, they do see these surges as part of the business cycle of selling guns–a commodity that is uniquely responsive to political shifts, elections, and crises.

 What Is Clear, and Not So Clear, about Coronavirus

 One thing is very, very clear to gun sellers: coronavirus has be very good for gun sales.
 The numbers that gun sellers have shared in terms of their sales accounts have been dramatic and unmistakeable.
 But beyond that, guns sellers as a whole aren’t unified in terms of what to make of coronavirus.
 Some see it as a hoax aimed at undermining not just Second Amendment rights but also First Amendment rights; others see it as yet another example of government mismanagement and overreach; and still others see it as a terrifying pandemic that we’re ill-equipped to face.

-This is just a peak at the trends I’m finding in my conversations with gun sellers–and there’s much, much more to explore, and I’ll be updating my website as I go along, especially as I start talking to gun sellers in Arizona and Michigan.
+This is just a peek at the trends I’m finding in my conversations with gun sellers–and there’s much, much more to explore, and I’ll be updating my website as I go along, especially as I start talking to gun sellers in Arizona and Michigan.